ghacks Technology News

 Music Industry lobbys for Copyright Shift

 Nonsense.
-That was my thought when I first read the articles ” Music industry demands the right to sue ISPs” from the Independent Online Edition and “Indie Labels want copyright shift” from the BBC Online.
-Several trade organizations including the Association of Independent Music (AIM), the Musicians’ Union and the MCPS-PRS Alliance proposed that Internet Service Providers (ISPs) should be liable for illegal file sharing by their users. (which means that it would be possible to sue ISPs because of this liability)
+That was my thought when I first read the articles " Music industry demands the right to sue ISPs" from the Independent Online Edition and "Indie Labels want copyright shift" from the BBC Online.
+Several trade organizations, including the Association of Independent Music (AIM), the Musicians' Union and the MCPS-PRS Alliance, proposed that Internet Service Providers (ISPs) should be liable for illegal file sharing by their users.
+If true, rights-holders could sue the service providers as well as the users if files are shared illegally.

-ISPs should be charged for their role in the distribution process which could come in the form of a collective license just like the one for radio or tv in many countries.
-They could as well demand a copyright shift for the post as well, because lots of burned cds are traded this way.
-And they could demand it for the railway, the interstates, airlines, streets, schools, university and every other place as well.
-Sounds like a good bargain to me.
+Internet Service Providers should be charged for their role in the distribution process which could come in the form of a collective license just like the one for radio or TV in many countries.
+If you take this a step further, the industry may also demand a copyright shift for snail mail, as it is likely also being used to trade burned CDs and data this way.
+Why stop there?
+Railways, interstates, airlines, streets, schools, universities and other places are also used for trading.
+Sounds like a get rich quick scheme to me.

 has anyone seen that episode in southpark, when matellica protests with kyle about internet downloads?
 BOooo HOooo…